header for Nov 8 flier

 RESPONSIBILITY

 • Municipalities, which are responsible for the final disposition of its residents, rarely have “paupers fields” any more in their cemeteries and determining residence of homeless people can be its own challenge.
-(Note: the deceased’s residence, not location of death, determines which town or city’s health dept. is in charge of disposition authorization.)
+(Note: the deceased’s location of death determines which town or city’s health dept. is in charge of disposition authorization.)

 • No one is responsible for picking up a body from houses, nursing homes, etc. Local police may have to stay with the body for hours while they and the public health agent try to find a funeral home willing to take the body.
 We have been told that the OCME used to take care of these cases, but now they restrict their services to those who died of suspicious causes.